willwin4sure/vault/🖥️Computer Systems Engineering/Unix/Implementation of the Unix File System.md

 ## The I-List

+> Table containing i-nodes, which hold the location and metadata of files.

 The pointer to the file is an integer called the ==i-number== (index number) for the file.
 This is used as an index into a system table called the ==i-list==, which is a known part of the device.
 This returns an entry, called the file's ==i-node==.
 This contains a description of the file:

 1. The user and group IDs of the [[The Unix File System#^91459c|owner]].